computersarecool/willynolan.com/_posts/projects/2017-04-07-searching-for-cydonia.md

 </p>

 <p>
-The featured images show concept design and some of the user interface designs for the tablets.
+The featured images show concept design and some of the user interface designs for the tablets and the video shows actual footage from the event.
 </p>